If you are into landscape photography, you might have already questioned your decision to wake up early for taking sunrise photography.

-A lot of people ask me – why sunrise, can’t I just do a sunset instead?
+A lot of people ask me “why sunrise, can’t I just do a sunset instead?”
 Of course, you can, but there is one massive difference between the two.
 And it’s an unbeatable argument in favour of sunrise for me.

 Getting Ready For Sunrise Photography

 So, you have decided to do sunrise, and it’s time to prepare.
 I recommend getting ready the night before.
-This way, you’ll get an extra 10 minutes of sleep and you will also significantly reduce the chance of forgetting something important.
+This way, you’ll get an extra 10 minutes of sleep and you will also significantly reduce the chances of forgetting something important.

 - Camera with a memory card and a charged battery (+extra battery for the long exposures);

-- Tripod (make sure to check the tripod plate)
+- Tripod (make sure to check the tripod plate);

-- Snack (it’s early morning, remember?)
+- Snack (it’s early morning, remember?);

-- Headlamp.
-You’ll wander in the darkness!
+- Headlamp (you’ll wander in the darkness!);

-- Your best lenses
+- Your best lenses;

 Everything else is either optional or depends on the scenery and weather.